JohannBlaesche/DS-Lab-Failures-in-cellular-apoptosis/README.md

 # Task 1 - Earthquake Damage Prediction

 ## Quickstart

-After cloning the repository, you can run the pipeline with the following command if you are on Linux/MacOS:
+After cloning the repository, place the datafiles inside the `data` directory.

+To run the the pipeline with environment setup and installation, use the following command if you are on Linux/MacOS:

 ```shell
 make